MEDIA CONTACT: Laura Quigley, firstname.lastname@example.org

 “The COVID-19 pandemic has been traumatic for many of our youth and has led to persistent feelings of sadness and hopelessness, suicidality, increase in suicide, and overall poor mental health,” said Jesse Kohler, Executive Director of CTIPP.
 “Even as students have returned to learning in person, this trauma limits many of their abilities to live healthy lives, form positive relationships, and find success and fulfillment in and outside of school.
 Our requested funding and appeal to include a trauma-informed approach will help students heal and build resilience.”

 The letter was sent to Senator Patrick Leahy (D-VT; Senate Appropriations Committee Chair), Senator Richard Shelby (R-AL; Senate Appropriations Committee Ranking Member), Representative Rosa L. DeLauro (D-CT-03; House Appropriations Committee Chair), and Representative Kay Granger (R-TX-12; House Appropriations Committee Ranking Member), and it urges Congress to:

-- Encourage a trauma-informed approach, so that mental health professionals can help schools undertake a shift to recognize, understand, and address the learning needs and wellbeing of children impacted by trauma
+Encourage a trauma-informed approach, so schools can undertake a shift to recognize, understand, and address the learning needs and wellbeing of children impacted by trauma